-My top five picks among the least crowded US national parks are no less worthy of visiting than the big Ys (you know: Yosemite and Yellowstone).
-They’re simply more remote than the top US national parks, smaller (or in some cases, vastly larger) and often harder to access.
+There is much to see and explore in our mighty United States, and visiting national parks tops my list.
+My top five picks among the least crowded US national parks are no less worthy of visiting than the big Y’s: Yosemite and Yellowstone.
+They are simply more remote than the top US national parks, perhaps smaller, or in some cases, vastly larger and often harder to access.
 What does this mean for the adventurous traveler?
-Plenty of unspoiled landscape, unmarred views, and room to roam.
+Plenty of unspoiled landscape, unmarred views, and lots of room to roam.

 5. Lake Clark National Park and Preserve, Alaska

 Lake Clark National Park is teaming with volcanoes, waterfalls, rivers, and glaciers.
-While most visitors come in the summer months, when ranger headquarters are staffed, it’s open year-round.
-Top activities include kayaking the Cook Inlet Coast, where you’re almost guaranteed to spot Alaska brown bear.
+While most visitors come in the summer months when ranger headquarters are staffed, it is open year-round.
+Top activities include kayaking the Cook Inlet Coast, where you are almost guaranteed to spot Alaska brown bear.
 Nearby towns include Homer and Kenai.

-Where to stay: While visitors to Lake Clark can certainly go remote, they don’t have to: lodging is available in Port Alsworth (near 50-mile-long Lake Clark in the center of the park), where day hikers can explore the wilderness and return to a bed at night.
+Where to stay: While visitors to Lake Clark can certainly go remote, they don’t have to.
+Lodging is available in Port Alsworth which is near 50-mile-long Lake Clark in the center of the park.
+Day hikers can explore the wilderness and return to a bed at night.

 4. Congaree National Park, South Carolina

-Home to the largest intact expanse of old growth bottomland forest remaining in the southeastern U.S., Congaree is comprised of a network of floodplain and swamp accessible primarily by foot or, preferably, by canoe.
-There are over 25 miles of walking trails (designated by colored marker in the floodplain) and two miles of boardwalk.
-Otherwise, start paddling!
-Canoes are available to rent in nearby Columbia, or visitors can bring their own (none are available to buy or rent within the park).
-Free camping permits are offered, however; just stop at the visitor’s center to get yours (and a map)!
+Home to the largest intact expanse of old growth bottomland forest remaining in the southeastern U.S., Congaree National Park is comprised of a network of flood plain and swamp accessible primarily by foot or by canoe.
+There are over 25 miles of walking trails, designated by colored marker in the floodplain, and two miles of boardwalk.
+Canoes are available to rent in nearby Columbia, or visitors can bring their own.
+They are not available to buy or rent within the park.
+Free camping permits are offered.
+Stop at the visitor’s center to get yours along with a map.

 Where to stay: If you’re not camping, there is no lodging within the national park boundaries.
 However, Columbia is not far away, and offers everything from budget motels to five-star hotels.